 Professional Development through Safety and Health Training

 Epson considers safety and health training vital for protecting employees.
 The training curriculum is tailored to the position, roles, and responsibilities of employees.
 Training for non-management employees focuses on practical techniques such as risk assessment and hazard prediction.
 Training for managers and supervisors focuses on leadership.
 All Group companies use the same training curriculum.
-Since we have a variety of businesses, each with its unique needs, we also provide employees with training tailored to their business unit and company.

 Fire and Disaster Prevention